GabrielMalakias/GabrielMalakias.github.io/_drafts/using-dry-auto-inject-with-rails.md

 end
 {% endhighlight %}

-We can create a Command Class only to ilustrate.
-This command it's very similar concept of [Trailblazer::Operation][trailblazer-operation].
-If you don't like, you can use Article.new directly, don't worry :).
+I will create a command class only to ilustrate.
+The command concept here is very similar of [Trailblazer::Operation][trailblazer-operation].
+If you don't like, you can use Article#create to create directly, don't worry :).

-Ok, create folder /commands/article under lib directory, after that create create.rb with lines above.
+Now, create folder /commands/article under lib directory, after that create create.rb with lines above.

 {% highlight ruby %}
 #lib/commands/article/create.rb